bobbicodes/advent-2016/README.md

 Solutions for Advent of Code 2016 problems.

 Since they all involve parsing some kind of input data, this will be a job for ...
 [Instaparse](https://github.com/Engelberg/instaparse)!
-With it we can use EBNF notation to generate a tree-like structure.
+With it we can use a context-free grammar to generate a tree-like structure.

 For example, here is our parser for the day 4 problem.
 Each room is represented as a key, id and checksum: